skip to content

 7. Computer Viruses

-A Pop-up blocker or software especially related to the IT environment of the website visitor may hinder your website.
+A pop-up blocker or software especially related to the IT environment of the website visitor may hinder your website.
 For example, anti-virus or parental control software can cause problems on the website.
 It can even make the website completely disappear even without the user understanding why.

-Steps to Fix Broken Links of your Website
+Steps to Fix Broken Links of Your Website

 Here are some ways you can use to fix the broken links on your website: